When can dictionary learning uniquely recover sparse data from subsamples?: Deterministic uniqueness theorem

 In what follows, we will use the notation $[m]$ for the set $\{1,\ldots,m\}$, and ${ [m] \choose k}$ for the set of $k$-element subsets of $[m]$.
 Also, recall that Span$\{\mathbf{v}_1,\ldots,\mathbf{v}_{\ell}\}$ for real vectors $\mathbf{v}_1,\ldots,\mathbf{v}_{\ell}$ is the vector space consisting of their $\mathbb R$-linear span: Finally, for a subset $S \subseteq [m]$ and a matrix $A$ with columns $\{A_1,\ldots,A_m\}$, we define

-Before proving Theorem \ref{deterministic_Thm} in full generality, let us consider the simple case when $k = 1$.
-Set $\mathbf{a}_i = \mathbf{e}_i$ ($i= 1,\ldots,m$) to be the standard basis\footnote{The column vector $\mathbf{e}_i$ has a $1$ in its $i$th coordinate and zeroes elsewhere.} column vectors in $\mathbb R^m$.
+Before proving Theorem \ref{unique_thm1} in full generality, it is illustrative to consider when $k = 1$.
+In this simple case, we only need $N = m$ samples for uniqueness.
+Set $\mathbf{a}_i = \mathbf{e}_i$ ($i= 1,\ldots,m$) to be the standard basis column vectors in $\mathbb R^m$.
 Assuming that (\ref{AaeqBbi}) holds for some matrix $B$ and $1$-sparse $\mathbf{b}_i$, it follows that